WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/MultiLinearRegression.md

 As discussed before dummy variables are used to turn categorical data into numerical data by creating a new set of columns in which 1 represents that category being true and 0 representing that the category is false.

-In Multivariable Linear Regression we add the dummy variables to our machine learning model:
+In Multivariable Linear Regression, we add the dummy variables to our machine learning model:

 $$y = b_{_0} + b_{_1}X_{_1} + b_{_2}X_{_2} + b_{_3}D_{_1} + b_{_4}D_{_2}$$

-where, $$D_{_0}$$ : Represents the Dummy Variable being used for our categorical data
+Where, $$D_{_0}$$ : Represents the Dummy Variable being used for our categorical data

 So, if we had, for example, a column with two cities like Tokyo and Beijing.
 We could split them into there own two separate categories where we define its state with a '1' or '0'.